 An Advanced rating (at any sub-level) is the expected level for admission to Lauder’s regional Programs of Concentration.
 That means you must score at least at the Advanced Low in the language you wish to study at Lauder, e.g. Portuguese or Spanish for Latin America, Mandarin, Japanese or Korean for our East & SE Asia program, etc. (For more information on languages and testing, read through the OPI information on our website.)

-For applicants to Lauder’s Global program, one OPI in any language other than English is required of all applicants; applicants are welcome to submit more than one OPI to show proficiency in other languages.
+For applicants to Lauder’s Global program, one OPI at the superior level in any language other than English is required of all applicants; applicants are welcome to submit more than one OPI to show proficiency in other languages.
 The same is true for the Africa non-language program (taught in English.)

 What can you expect during the OPI?
 The test itself is a twenty to thirty minute phone conversation in language with a language tester who will rate your speaking abilities.
 You will receive your OPI rating within a few days of the test – score results are not immediately available.
 There is no written component.
 OPIs are only administered by phone so be sure to have access to a landline for the call.

 To schedule an OPI, complete and submit LTI’s online application, and be sure to register as a Lauder applicant.
 Lauder applicants are not required to have proctors for their OPI If you have any questions about the OPI or about scheduling your OPI please contact LTI by telephone at +1 914-963-7110 or by email at firstname.lastname@example.org.